roots/docs/docs/trellis/master/ssh-keys.md

 ## `server.yml`: `root` or `admin`

 We assume that when you first create your server you've already added your SSH key to the `root` account.
 Digital Ocean will add this for you when you create a droplet.
 If you don't want to use an SSH key, you will need to add the `--ask-pass` option each time you run the `server.yml` playbook.

+(Note to AWS users: AWS provides a `pem` file.
+You need to convert it to a `pub` file for it to work with Ansible.
+[See this thread](https://discourse.roots.io/t/trellis-ssh-permission-denied-aws/4857/14?u=pixeline) to find out how.)

 `server.yml` will try to connect to your server as `root`.
 If the connection fails, `server.yml` will try to connect as the `admin_user` defined in `group_vars/all/users.yml` (default `admin`).
 If `root` login will be disabled on your server, it is critical for the `admin_user` to be defined in your list of `users`, with `sudo` first in this user's list of groups (see the [Security docs](security.md)).
 The default definition for the `admin_user` is shown below.